-Initiative: Correction of "eyesores" and dilapidated structures Category of Issues Addr essed (check all that apply) Organization Administration Personnel □ Other Was this non-tax initiati ve a part of your original plan a application 🗹 or a plan amendment \Box ?
-Has the ordinance(s) ne eded to implement this initiativ ve been enacted? 🗹 Yes 🗆 No If yes, when was the ord linance enacted?
-April 20, 2009 Э If no, please describe ch allenges faced in enacting the related ordinance(s) 140 ar 10 - 1 -
+Initiative: Correction of "eyesores" and dilapidated structures Was this non-tax initiative a part of your original plan application \square or a plan amendment \square ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
+April 20, 2009 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance. and definition and the initiative and any method about to track periormance.
 On April 20, 2009, the City Council enacted City Code Section 3-27, giving the City the authority to, after proper notice, enter property, abate exterior sanitation and nuisance violations, and lien the property for any amounts expended.
 Additionally, since the City delegates the duty to maintain sidewalks to abutting property owners, this legislation included a provision for the City to place a lien on abutting property if the City was required to repair a sidewalk if reasonable under the circumstances.
 This authority is not intended as an enforcement mechanism, but as another tool for the City to remediate external sanitation and nuisance violations, most importantly those that pose a safety hazard to the public, without the public have to bear the cost of said remediation.
 The City has on occasion abated uncorrected tall grass violations within the City.
 However, tall grass violations are subject to citation by the City under it's "On-the-Spot" citation ordinance and the instances of the City having to abate this nuisance have decreased.
-To date, the City has not yet incurred expenses for mowing of a single property that it determined warranted placing a lien on the property.

 The City has not yet incurred costs outside of its ordinary maintenance cycle related to the repair of damage to sidewalks caused by use or abuse by an abutting owner.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
+While the implementation of this ordinance was a step in the right direction, it has not yet proved to be substantially effective.
+Rather, the City has taken additional steps through its Land Reuse Agency to address blight and dilapidated structures.
+This remains a major concern for the City and all areas of the state.
+We need more tools to address these issues. areas of the state.
+We need more tools to address these issues.

-Initiative: Procurement of architect and engineering services Category of Issues Addr essed (check all that apply) □ Organization ☑ Administration D Personnel □ Other Was this non-tax initiati ve a part of your original plan a pplication 🗹 or a plan amendment □?
-Has the ordinance(s) ne eded to implement this initiativ e been enacted? ☑ Yes □ No If yes, when was the ord linance enacted?
-September 1 5, 2008 10 If no, please describe ch allenges faced in enacting the r elated ordinance(s)
+Initiative: Procurement of architect and engineering services Was this non-tax initiative a part of your original plan application $oxingsquare$ or a plan amendment \Box ?
+Has the ordinance(s) needed to implement this initiative been enacted? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ If yes, when was the ordinance enacted?
+September 15, 2008 If no, please describe challenges faced in enacting the related ordinance(s)